jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 	    .setPopup(popup) //add the popup with the variable name 'popup' to the marker .addTo(map); // add the open marker to the map
 	```
-3. Once, you added the `.setPopup` function to your marker, refresh your map and click on the marker!
+3. Once, you've added the `.setPopup` function to your marker, refresh your map and click on the marker!

 4. You can also use popups as layers (when you need something more than attaching a popup to an object).
 Add this code block after your marker: